 Maternal mortality and morbidity rates in Burkina Faso are among the highest in the world.
 A Burkinabe woman dies from pregnancy-related complications every three hours, and for each maternal death that occurs, 20 to 30 women suffer from pregnancy-related disabilities.
 Approximately 29% of Burkinabe women have an unmet need for modern contraception, and maternal and newborn health programs remain severely under-funded in Burkina Faso.

-Prior to this project, EngenderHealth worked in Burkina Faso under the USAID-funded Action for West Africa Region-Reproductive Health Project (AWARE-RH), collaborating with local organizations to strengthen health care and address broader issues relating to education, socio-economic inequities, and poverty that public health progress in Burkina Faso.
+Previously, EngenderHealth worked in Burkina Faso under the USAID-funded Action for West Africa Region-Reproductive Health Project (AWARE-RH), collaborating with local organizations to strengthen health care and address broader issues relating to education, socio-economic inequities, and poverty that public health progress in Burkina Faso.
 AWARE-RH in Burkina Faso focused on three areas:

 - Making motherhood safer